Compare Health Insurance Plans in Nevada

 Medicare and Medicaid are both government-funded health care programs that NV residents can qualify for.
 Medicare covers seniors, whereas Medicaid helps low-income families and children.

 Residents 65 and older qualify for Medicare.
 There are several coverage options within the program, including parts A, B, C, D, and supplemental coverage plans.
-You may also qualify for one of these Medicare Savings Programs:
+You may also qualify for a Medicare Savings Programs with these income limits:

 Medicaid is meant for low-income families and children.
 These are the state’s Medicaid financial requirements: